lisp3r/playing-with-flipper-zero/README.md

 # Coding for Flipper Zero :flipper:
-notes on writing applications for flipper zero
+A bunch of notes on writing applications for [Flipper Zero](https://flipperzero.one/).

-## Install and build
+## How to build an app

-1. Install dev formware on your Flipper.
-Honestly IDK if it nesessiry or not but it sawed me from the "API mismatch" error.
+1. Install the dev firmware version on your Flipper with [qFlipper](https://github.com/flipperdevices/qFlipper) or from source code.
+To be honest, I don't know if this is needed or not, but it saved me from the "API mismatch" error.
-2. Download Flipper Zero firmware:
+2. Download and build the Flipper Zero firmware:
     ```
     $ mkdir -p ~/flipperZero/official/
     $ cd ~/flipperZero/official/
     $ git clone --recursive https://github.com/flipperdevices/flipperzero-firmware.git ./
     $ ./fbt
     ```
-3. Move your app into `~/flipperZero/official/applications_user` folder.
+3. Move your app's code into `~/flipperZero/official/applications_user` folder:
+    ```sh
+    $ ~/flipperZero/official/flipperzero-firmware  tree applications_user
+    applications_user
+    ├── simple_app_1
+    │   ├── application.fam
+    │   ├── simple_app_1.c
+    │   └── CS.png
+    ├── ...
+    ...
+    ```
-4. Build
+5. Build your app:

     ```sh
     $ cd ~/flipperZero/official/